Lessons Learned from Remote Flight Instruction During the Pandemic

 To make it all work, a high-speed internet connection is vital.
 Having familiarity with the simulator your student uses helps but probably isn't as important as you might think.
 And having a computer and a workspace that can handle it all is important too.

-If you’re working with a commercial simulator program, either Flight Simulator from Microsoft for PC or X-Plane for Macs, the student probably already has one or the other.
-Many students go overboard setting up elaborate cockpits and controls–you’ll be impressed at what some student pilots have come up with.
+If you're working with a commercial simulator program, either Flight Simulator from Microsoft for PC or X-Plane for Macs, the student probably already has one or the other.
+Many students go overboard setting up elaborate cockpits and controls--you'll be impressed at what some student pilots have come up with.

 But a lot of this isn't necessary to use flight simulators effectively.
 A lot of what professional pilot training and UPT consists of is procedural.
 And the flight simulator is the perfect procedural trainer, especially if it has your make and model of trainer built in.